Sayyam-Shah/Health-Sciences-Journal-Club/README.md

 ## Our Vision

 - Create an open space to meet new people and professors in the Faculty of Health!
-- Recieve mentorship directly from faculty members!
-- Inspire the future of BioHealth researchers!
+- Inspire the future of Health Science researchers!
-- Reduce inequality in Science.

 ## Expectations

 - Members are expected to read the paper before the meeting as an important part of participation and strengthen discussion.
 - Have fun!

-## Journal Club Presentations (Winter 2023)
+## Journal Club Presentations

 |Date| Topic | Presenter| Location | Slides |